neurostuff/meta-analysis-book/_sources/tutorials.md

 ## Screening

 In this stage, Dr. Litical is attempting to determine if the study has any relevancy to her meta-analysis.
-For example, the study could be about cannibas or it could be about corectal cancer, which are topics Dr. Litical is not interested in.
+For example, the study could be about cannabis or it could be about colorectal cancer, which are topics Dr. Litical is not interested in.
 Now Dr. Litical takes a closer look at the title and abstract of each study and identifies whether each study has relevancy to her meta-analysis.

 ## Eligibility